yougijain/UMap/README.md

 # UMap - Your Campus Event Navigator

 Welcome to UMap!
 UMap brings your campus to life by connecting you with events, people, and places around campus.
-Discover what’s happening, RSVP to events, find your way with interactive maps, and stay in the know about all the fun and important events on campus.
+See what's happening, RSVP to events, find your way with interactive maps, and stay in the know about all the fun and important events on campus.

 ## What is UMap?

-UMap is your ultimate companion for an exciting campus experience!
-This dynamic web app makes it easy to dive into the vibrant life on campus.
-Discover amazing events, connect with student groups that match your interests, and effortlessly navigate to all the action.
+UMap is the perfect companion to an eventful campus life!
+This dynamic web app makes it pretty easy to dive into campus life.
+Find cool events, find student groups that fit your interests, and get directions to all the action without a hitch.
 With UMap, you'll unlock a world of opportunities and connections, ensuring you never miss out on what makes your campus truly special!

 ## Getting Started